Hope in the Heart CIC

 2 How Can I Help?

 In 1989 I plunged suddenly into an experience, labelled "psychosis" that upended my life.
 My psychiatrist prescribed medication and referred me to an old, asylum-type “mental hospital”.
 When I refused both (knowing with certainty that to accept would be catastrophic for me) he told me I did not want to be helped.
 No alternative support was offered.
-I came close to suicide before a brief, compassionate encounter with another psychiatrist (his junior, a young woman) turned my life around and set me on the path to recovery.
+I came close to suicide before a brief, compassionate encounter with another psychiatrist (a young woman many years his junior) turned my life around and set me on the path to recovery, with help from an NHS therapeutic community - now long decomissioned.

 33 years on I remain certain that I intuitively knew what I needed - and what I absolutely didn't need.